Help out with community pantries and pay it forward

-Equipped with free supplies, a bamboo rack and the desire to help, Ana Patricia Non took matters into her own hands and started the first community pantry spot on Maginhawa Street, Quezon City.
+Equipped with free supplies, a bamboo rack, and the desire to help, Ana Patricia Non took matters into her own hands and started the first community pantry spot on Maginhawa Street, Quezon City.
 Its main instruction and principle was “Magbigay ayon sa kakayahan, kumuha batay sa kailangan.”
 (Give what you can, take what you need—a slogan that hails back to the Marxist principle, “From each according to his ability, to each according to his needs.”)
-This encouraged everyone to do as told, paying it forward by dropping supplies to spare so that those in need can take.
+This encouraged everyone to do as told, also paying it forward by dropping supplies to spare in community pantries so that those in need can take it.
 In less than a week, she was able to help those in need from nearby neighborhoods.

-In an interview with Rappler, Patricia states that she’s tired of inaction and tired of complaining.
+In an interview with Rappler, Patricia states that she’s tired of inaction and also tired of complaining.
 Her advocacy to help out those in need sparked waves of generosity and bayanihan as other community pantries sprung up when hers went viral.
-Community pantries were put up in different areas in Quezon City, Makati City, and all over the country.
+There are community pantries all over the country.
 Despite burgeoning and existing threats of pantries being red tagged, organizers still persevered and continued their initiatives to bring aid to those who need it the most.

-At this point, political leanings and affiliations shouldn’t be the first reason as to why people should or should not help.
-What Patricia and other community pantry organizers are championing now is the need for unity to help our those in need.
+At this point, political leanings and affiliations shouldn’t be the first reason why people should or should not help.
+What Patricia and other community pantry organizers are championing now is the need for unity to help those in need.

 If you’re more than eager to help out, the least you can do is help signal boost community pantries in need of donations and volunteers.
 But don’t be afraid to take a step further.
 If you’ve got some cash to spare, help out by donating to different initiatives that aim to sustain and put up more community aids like these.

 Matatag Community Pantry

 Matatag St. Cor Maaralin St., Brgy.
 Central, QC